sgb-io/codehawk-cli/README.md

     - Will not run quickly on large projects, so use caution and common sense when applying it to a workflow or pipeline.
     - Recursively traverses directory trees, so if one activates the process inside a node_modules or C drive directory (unintended usage), you are likely to experience problems.
 - Opinionated: the formula for calculating overall file "scores" is arbitrary and based on original, unpublished research.
 Users are free to interpret the numbers differently and generate their own scorings.
-- Internal quality needs improvement: I envision moving the source to TypeScript if there is user interest.
-The tests are also rudimentary and difficult to maintain.
+- Internal quality needs improvement: at present, the tests are rudimentary and it can be awkward to compare before/after states when changes are made to codehawk itself
 - `codehawk.json` configuration files are currently required.
 However, they can be empty.

 ## Testing and Samples